 To complete the full New Directions Program students will enrol in:

 Completion of the Certificate I in Skills for Vocational Pathways will earn students maximum 15 credits towards their SACE.

 Designed for students seeking a personalised and flexible approach to learning with a focus on transition to work or other study.
-The program has four phases - engagement, learning, accreditation, transition.
-Students develop life-skills through literacy, numeracy and work place learning, individually tailored around student’s skill levels and supported improvement strategies.
+Students and teachers participate across online platforms with a specific focus on developing a collaborative social learning environment.

 Students will enrol in a package of subjects.
 They also have the option of enrolling in a subject of specific interest, allowing for a personalised focus and generally contributing to successful learning outcomes.

-The program is suitable for FLO students wanting to engage in a range of activities outside the classroom that are inclusive, flexible and responsive to individual need.
+Partnerships and Pathways is an inclusive strengths based program for young people aged 15 – 19 wanting to engage in a range of activities outside the classroom that are inclusive, flexible and responsive to individual need.

 Last updated: 07 August 2018